Tassos Marinos Developer of Joomla Extensions

 By default, all Smart Tags return a plain text value.
 For instance, the {device} Smart Tag will output “desktop” on desktop users.
 What if you want to wrap the value with a div and make it bold?

-To do so, you can write
+To do so, write:

 {device --layout=<div><strong>%value%</strong></div>}